mongodb/specifications/source/index-management.rst

 Deviations
 **********

+When deviating from a defined name, an author should consider if the altered name is recognizable and discoverable to the user of another driver.

+A non-exhaustive list of acceptable naming deviations are as follows:

+* Using "maxTimeMS" as an example, .NET would use "MaxTime" where it's type is a TimeSpan structure that includes units.
+However, calling it "MaximumTime" would not be acceptable.

+* Using "CreateIndexOptions" as an example, Javascript wouldn't need to name it while other drivers might prefer to call it "CreateIndexArgs" or "CreateIndexParams".

-Acceptable naming deviations should fall within the basic style of the language.
+* Acceptable naming deviations should fall within the basic style of the language.
 For example, ``createIndex`` would be a required name in Java, where camel-case method names are used, but in Ruby ``create_index`` would be acceptable.

 Index Name Generation